-In KS1, children begin to do map work and recognise physical and human features to do with their local area.
-This could include a walk around the nearby area to get a better understanding of the features they see every day.
-They then continue using maps to explore the continents and oceans of the world in year 2.
-In year 2, children will begin to compare where they live to places outside of Europe and ask and answer geographical questions.
-In KS2, map skills are developed further using digital maps, more keys and symbols and children begin to use more fieldwork skills.
+In KS1, children learn map skills, learning locational language, key, and spotting different features on a simple map.
+They learn to recognise physical and human features within their local area.
+This includes a walk around the nearby area to get a better understanding of the features they see every day.
+In year 2 they then build on this using their map skills to explore the continents and oceans of the world.
+Children will compare where they live to places outside of Europe and ask and answer geographical questions.
+In KS2, map skills are developed further in more detail looking at coordinates on the maps, detailed keys, symbols and fieldwork skills.
 Through revisiting and consolidating skills, our lesson plans and resources help children build on prior knowledge alongside introducing new skills and challenge.
-All children expand on their skills in local knowledge, place knowledge, human and physical geography, geographical skills and fieldwork.
+All children expand on their skills in local knowledge, place knowledge, human and physical geography, geographical skills, and fieldwork.
 Across both key stages, children have a range of opportunities to experience geography through practical engaging tasks.